 We listen, we guide, we counsel, we design Estate Plans for you, and most importantly, we care.
 We care what happens to you and your loved ones.
 Our goal is to give you peace of mind.

-COVID-19 made Estate Planning of primary importance.
 Implementing a thorough Estate Plan is one of the most important things you can do for yourself and your family.
 It will ensure your wishes are met and provide peace of mind that your family is protected.
-You may not know it, but if you die without a Will in the State of North Carolina, everything does not necessarily pass to your spouse.
-Because of things like this, we believe thoughtful Estate Planning is one of the greatest gifts you leave your family.
+You may not know it, but if you die without a Will in the State of North Carolina, everything does not necessarily pass to your spouse and you leave guardianship of your minor children to the Court’s discretion.
+Because of things like this, thoughtful Estate Planning is one of the greatest gifts you leave your family.
 We believe it is the perfect way to love your family in this life and beyond.
 Death is unavoidable – but leaving your family with uncertainty is not.

 We use our experience, expertise and compassion to make tailor-make solutions for you.
 We even provide videos, prepared exclusively for Webb & Morton clients, to walk you through the process.
 Without planning, the State of North Carolina decides what happens, where your property goes and in what amounts, irrespective of your actual wishes.
 You do not want the State of North Carolina making decisions for you.